 While conduct issues seldom arise, when they do, they are often very public and very passionate.
 It is best for the community to be prepared with:

-The Microsoft Open Source Code of Conduct is an instantiation of the TODO Group Code of Conduct template, that captures the Microsoft culture of equality, respect and inclusion.
-This same template is used by many open source projects, we acknowledge both the opportunity gained by leveraging a community-based effort for inclusion, and responsibility to contribute to its evolution.
+The Microsoft Open Source Code of Conduct is an instantiation of the Contributor's Covenant 2.0, that captures the Microsoft culture of equality, respect and inclusion.
+By leveraging this template, which is used by many open source projects, we acknowledge both the opportunity gained by leveraging a community-based effort for inclusion, and responsibility to contribute to its evolution.

 Having one code and process is both efficient and consistent — community members can participate in any Microsoft-driven project and be confident that they know the norms and that they are supported by a robust process.

 All Microsoft projects are automatically covered by the Code of Conduct and the Issue Resolution Process.
 However, it is critical that everyone in the communities be aware of the code and process.
-For that reason, all projects must link to the Code of Conduct in their README and/or CONTRIBUTING files using the following markdown.
+For that reason, all projects must link to the Code of Conduct.
+Please refer to this repository standard for the current CODE_OF_CONDUCT.md version.